 Rachel Gough is a writer and academic from Cork.

-Her fiction has been broadcast on BBC Radio 4 and appears in The Waxed Lemon, Outpost, Bealtaine, the National Flash Fiction Anthology, and Best Small Fictions.
-Her poetry has been published in Quarryman and is forthcoming in One Good Day.
+Her work includes short fiction broadcast on BBC Radio 4 and published in The Waxed Lemon, Outpost, Bealtaine, The National Flash Fiction Anthology, and Best Small Fictions and The Medusa.
+Her poetry has been published in Quarryman, One Good Day, Oscail and Abridged Magazine.
+In 2026, she won the Michael McLaverty Short Story Award.
+She is currently working on her first short story collection.

-In 2021 her short story ‘December 25th 2022’ was shortlisted for Best Short Story at the Wild Atlantic Words Festival.
-In 2022 she received the Editor’s Choice Award from the National Flash Fiction Day Anthology.
-In the same year she was nominated for a Pushcart Prize.
+In 2021, her short story ‘December 25th 2022’ was shortlisted at the Wild Atlantic Words Festival.
+In 2023, she received the Editor’s Choice Award from the National Flash Fiction Day Anthology, and she was nominated for a Pushcart Prize in the same year.
 In 2025, she was awarded first place in the flash fiction category at the Write by the Sea Literary Festival.
+In 2026, she was awarded the Irish Writers Centre Notre Dame Kylemore Residency.
+Also in 2026, she won the Michael McLaverty Short Story Award and received a mentorship with Patrick Holloway at the Munster Literature Centre.

-Her work explores the surreal, the supernatural, family, and the complexities of memory.
-Her writing often looks at rural ecologies and communities, examining the threads that bind them together as well as the forces that drive them apart.
+Her work explores the surreal, the supernatural, and the complexities of memory.
+Her writing often examines rural ecologies and communities, exploring the threads that bind them together and the forces that drive them apart.

 Follow on socials